ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

     WHERE user_id = 1;
 ```

+Remember to ALWAYS include a WHERE clause when deleting data from the dB. otherwise YOU WILL DELETE ALL DATA FROM
+YOUR DB.
+You also do not want to delete data base on the name, or any other non-unique field, as you can accidentally remove
+more fields than intended.
+Probably the best strategy is to simply use primary key.

 Deleting data is a very dangerous operations, often impossible or very hard to revert.
 Some of the common strategies to get back removed data:

 - ***BACKUPS***
-YOU SHOULD ALWAYS HAVE A BACKUP STRATEGY IN PLACE.
+  `YOU SHOULD ALWAYS HAVE A BACKUP STRATEGY IN PLACE ❗❗❗`

   Always turn on automated backups if they are supported by db
   provider.
 For example daily backup that can be restored up to one month.
+  For most small companies hourly snapshots or daily backups are enough.
+- You have to remember though that backups are not a silver bullet.
+You can return to a previous state but the data
+  might be corrupted - things might have happened with the data that is impossible to roll back.

 - ***SOFT DELETES***
 It is a strategy when you do not actually delete data from your db, only mark it as deleted for example by adding a
-  field is_deleted or deleted_at
+  field is_deleted or deleted_at.
+It is used only in projects that have a very strict data retention policy.

 ***UPDATE***
 ```sql